FlyingFog/FlyingFog.github.io/content/_index.md

 ---
 title: Sicheng Hao
-phd: SYSU, software engineering, 2021-now
+phd: SYSU, Software engineering, 2021-now
-bs: SCU, computer science and technology, 2017-2021
+bs: SCU, Computer science and technology, 2017-2021
 contact: "haosch@mail2.sysu.edu.cn"
 motto1: A worm will turn into a butterfly, before one can answer "who am I".
 motto2: Life is too long to end at the grave.